edelcorcoran/PandS-Project-2019/README.md

 The dataset examines three species of Iris: Iris Setosa, Iris Virginica and Irish Versicolor.
 The dataset is a compilations of 150 records, there is 50 samples of each species which were used to measure specific features including the length and width of the sepals and petals.

+"It is sometimes called Anderson's Iris data set because Edgar Anderson collected the data to quantify the morphologic variation of Iris flowers of three related species.
+Two of the three species were collected in the Gaspé Peninsula "all from the same pasture, and picked on the same day and measured at the same time by the same person with the same apparatus"." []

 ## Sir Ronald Aylmer Fisher